-Entries for the 2019 Adelaide Eisteddfod are now open via the Stardom website.
-Use the link below.
-On the Stardom Homepage look for ‘Competitions open for taking entries’ and click on + to view the Divisions being offered in ‘2019 Adelaide Eisteddfod’.
+Entries for the 2020 Adelaide Eisteddfod will be via the Stardom website and will open in early February 2020.
+The link below will take you to Stardom.
+On the Stardom Homepage look for ‘Competitions open for taking entries’ and click on + to view the Divisions being offered in ‘2020 Adelaide Eisteddfod’.
 Click on ‘Schedule’ to open the list of sections.
 To enter log in with your Stardom username and password or register for an account so you can log in.
-Once you have logged in look for ‘2019 Adelaide Eisteddfod’ under ‘Select Competition’.
+Once you have logged in look for ‘2020 Adelaide Eisteddfod’ under ‘Select Competition’.
 Click on ‘Start Entry’.
 ‘Select Sections’ will appear.
 Click on + to open the Division that you would like to view.
 Click on the box on the left side for each section that you would like to enter.
 Click on ‘Next’ to complete the entry.
-Entries will close on April 12 at 5 pm.
+Entries will close on April 9 at 5 pm.
 No late entries will be accepted.

 Entries via STARDOM